352ounces/zcombinator/work requests/perc-zc-merge/perc-zc-merge.md

 The internal plans of the **Percent Point Leaderboard** will be revealed to the core ZC team.

 Tokenomics plans, combined messaging, and product details will be revealed in future decision markets and discussions.

+## FAQ

+**How is the distribution calculated?**

+Distributions will be pro-rata based on wallet holdings at the snapshot time (12PM Noon ET Monday Nov 10th).
+After the snapshot, any sales of PERC will be deducted from your wallet holdings for distribution purposes.
+Any purchases of PERC after the snapshot will NOT be accounted for in the distribution.

+**Will the distribution be automatic?**

+The distribution is expected to be automatic, but may require gas spend from recipients.

+**Are unclaimed PERC from the pre-sale eligible?**

+Yes, unclaimed PERC from the pre-sale is eligible for the distribution.

+**How was the 122M ZC figure calculated?**

+The 122M figure was calculated based on PERC:ZC price at the moment of announcement, assuming the burn of PERC tokens in the AMM.

+**How was the conversion rate determined?**

+The conversion rate (0.241 ZC per PERC) was based on trading prices pre-announcement.

+**How is the 13.06% premium calculated?**

+The premium is calculated based on pre-announcement price divided by current price.

+**What happens to PERC tokens after the merge?**

+PERC tokens will be worthless after the merge.